 TGbe editor: please modify section 5.1.5.1 as follows for CID #23150:

 For an AP MLD to support group addressed transmissions and also associations from non-MLD non-AP STAs, Figure 5-2a (MAC data plane architecture (MLO) for individually addressed Data frames) is combined with n affiliated APs, within a structure as shown in Figure 4-33c (High level structure for AP MLD with affiliated APs).
-The affiliated APs’ upper MAC sublayer components are mostly the same as those for the AP MLD (except TTLM and link merging functions group addressed security associations (GTK, IGTK, and BIGTK)traffic to and from associated non-AP STAs (not in MLO) with single link security associations for pairwise transient keys (PTKs).
+The affiliated APs’ upper MAC sublayer components are mostly the same as those for the AP MLD except that:

+a) the TTLM and link merging functions are not present

+b) the group addressed security associations (GTK, IGTK, and BIGTK) are per link and

+c) the cryptographic encapsulation of the traffic to and from the associated non-AP STAs (not in MLO) uses the pairwise transient keys (PTKs) established using the single link security associations.

 The overall structure is as shown in Figure 5-2b (MAC data plane architecture for AP MLD and affiliated APs).

 TGbe editor: please modify section 5.1.5.1 as follows for CID #23150:

 For MLO, one or more links are used for communication between the AP MLD and non-AP MLD after MLD (re)setup as described in 35.3.5 (ML (re)setup).
-The MAC data plane architecture with n links (i.e., processes that involve transport of all or part of an MSDU) is shown in Figure 5-2a (MAC data plane architecture (MLO) for individually addressed Data frames)).
+The MAC data plane architecture with n links (i.e., processes that involve transport of all or part of an MSDU) for individually addressed Data frames is shown in Figure 5-2a (MAC data plane architecture (MLO) for individually addressed Data frames)).

 TGbe editor: please modify section 9.4.2.325 (QoS Characteristics element) as follows for CID #23041:

 QoS Characteristics element